damnitjoshua/YMScheduler-to-Calendar/README.md

 - View class information within the extension popup.
 - Add classes to Google Calendar directly from the extension.

+## Limitations

+- Cannot set the date and time in Google Calender

 ## Installation

 1. **Clone or download this repository.
 Then, open Google Chrome and go to `chrome://extensions/`.**